Painting to sell a house involves a very different set of considerations and goals than general painting projects.

 While semi-gloss white is certainly the most conventional and popular choice, there are situations in which it makes sense to stray slightly from the beaten path.

 For example, a room with pure white walls might benefit from the slight contrast of an off-white or even grey trim.

 Trim also comes in all sorts of shapes and sizes, from three-inch baseboard to 36-inch chair rail to crown molding.

 An extra splash of color may be more appropriate on trim with detailed carvings or routed edges.

 Again, semi-gloss white is usually a safe bet, but talk to your agent or painter for more specific advice.

 Interior cost considerations

-As of December 4, 2020, the average cost of repainting the entire interior of a home with a contractor is $3,000 The average cost drops to about $1,800 if you choose to go the DIY route.
+Interior painting projects typically cost around $1,000-3,000, although the cost of repainting the entire interior of a home with a contractor could run as high as $4,000-11,000 depending on your home size and paint quality.
+The average cost drops to about $1,800 if you choose to go the DIY route.

 Of course, the total cost of the project will vary considerably based on a number of factors, including the: